What makes the Cambridge course in Psychological & Behavioural Sciences (PBS) so special?

 For information on the current teaching staff and Fellows for Psychological and Behavioural Sciences, please visit our teaching webpages.

 What jobs will Newnham PBS students go on to do?

 The British Psychological Society (BPS) accreditation of the University’s teaching is expected to continue with this new course.
 This means that students who successfully graduate (with at least a second class honours) will achieve the ‘graduate recognition’ needed to pursue a career in, for example, clinical psychology or educational psychology.

 Many students pursue further study and research, and graduates are eligible for admission to professional courses in clinical, educational, forensic or applied psychology.
 Many past students of psychology at Cambridge have gone on to prominent positions in psychology and related fields throughout the world.
 The course also equips you with skills and knowledge applicable in numerous professional sectors.
 Other recent graduates have entered careers in the media, management, the Civil Service, finance, law and business.

 Are there any A-level subjects which are particularly useful?

-There are no prerequisite A-level subjects to study PBS, while useful subjects include mathematics and biology; PBS students at Cambridge are quite diverse with one-third having both, a third one and a third neither.
+There are no prerequisite A-level subjects to study PBS, while useful subjects include Mathematics and Biology; PBS students at Cambridge are quite diverse with one-third having both, a third having one and a third neither.
 The majority of our conditional offers are set at A*AA.

 Can I take a gap year?